okaram/IntroJava/README.md

 # IntroJava
 Materials for an Intro to Programming with java class

+The upcoming session is for [Fall 2016](sessions/Fall2016).

-The current session is for Summer 2016.
+The Last session is for Summer 2016, linked here.

 ## [Module 1](sessions/Summer2016/Module1.md) - Introduction and functions
 ## [Module 2](sessions/Summer2016/Module2.md) - Conditionals and Recursion